rubenmathews123/soc-bots-investigation/README.md

 **MITRE ATT&CK mapping:** Reconnaissance - Active Scanning: Vulnerability Scanning ([T1595.002](https://attack.mitre.org/techniques/T1595/002/))

-**Conclusion:** The nearly 12,000 hits on this one endpoint weren't random - the same Acunetix scanner from Findings 1 and 2 was cycling through different injection payloads, testing whether this search field was vulnerable to SQL injection.
-This is still automated vulnerability scanning, not confirmed exploitation - there's no evidence the attacker actually extracted data or gained access, only that they confirmed the vulnerability's presence.
+**Conclusion:** The nearly 12,000 hits on this endpoint weren't random.
+The same Acunetix scanner from Findings 1 and 2 was cycling through different SQL injection payloads against the Joomla search function.
+The traffic clearly shows automated vulnerability testing, but there is no evidence that the attacker extracted data, gained access, or successfully executed the injected SQL.

 ---